rochecompaan/hetzner-nixos-deploy/README.md

    - `environment`: Environment name (e.g., "staging", "production")
    - `networking`: Network configuration for the server
    - `authorizedKeys`: List of SSH public keys for the `nix` user
-   - `adminNames`: Optional list of admin users from wireguard.json to add as WireGuard peers

-   The `serverConfigs` map is automatically passed to each server configuration to enable WireGuard peer setup between servers.
+   The WireGuard peer configuration is automatically read from `wireguard/peers.json`, which contains both server and admin peer information.

 3. Test building a server configuration: